Vanshikag11/zoom-clone-/README.md

 like "remove participant" — you can't target a specific row to delete if attendees are just an unstructured JSON blob.

-## Architecture Decisions (read this before the evaluation interview)

-**Why WebRTC signaling via WebSocket, not polling:**
-WebRTC connection setup (exchanging SDP offers/answers and ICE candidates) is a real-time handshake between two browsers — polling would add latency and complexity for no benefit.
-A WebSocket lets the server push these small JSON messages the instant they're available, and FastAPI supports WebSockets natively without extra libraries.

-**Why the signaling server never touches video/audio:**
-Once two browsers exchange SDP/ICE info through the WebSocket relay, they establish a *direct* peer-to-peer connection for actual media — the server's job ends at introductions.
-This is why the backend stays cheap to run even during an active call: it's relaying a handful of small text messages, not streaming video.

-**Why this doesn't scale past ~4-6 participants (and what would fix it):**
-This app uses **mesh topology** — every participant holds a direct connection to every other participant.
-Each participant's upload bandwidth therefore multiplies with room size (with N participants, everyone uploads their video N-1 times).
-Real Zoom/Google Meet solve this with an **SFU** (Selective Forwarding Unit) — a media server that each participant uploads to *once*, which then forwards streams to everyone else.
-Implementing an SFU (e.g. with mediasoup or LiveKit) would be the natural next step to support larger meetings.

-**Why offer/answer direction is one-way (only new joiners initiate):**
-If both sides tried to create offers to each other simultaneously, WebRTC handles that badly ("glare").
-Instead: when you join, you learn who's already in the room and initiate connections to each of them.
-Existing participants stay passive and simply answer when your offer arrives — a deterministic handshake direction with no race condition.

 ## Local Setup

 ### Backend